Barrister banner

 Dominic is a Reviewer for Advocate (formerly the Bar Pro Bono Unit).
 This role involves making an assessment of eligibility in relation to cases that come to the unit, and advising on the types of assistance that it may be appropriate to ask panel members to provide.
 He has also acted on behalf of pro bono clients – both through the unit and otherwise – in areas ranging from judicial review of costs in family proceedings to the improper exercise of police powers.

 Dominic is also regularly instructed in relation to proposed appeals to the Judicial Committee of the Privy Council from various Caribbean states.
+Most recently, he appeared, together with Chris Jenkins of chambers, in the case of Deon Watson v.
+The King (Bahamas) [2025] UKPC 55.
 He continues to be available for advice and representation in appropriate cases on a pro bono basis.

 Notable cases